How to Check Your Email Deliverability Before Sending a Cold Campaign

 Warm-up benchmarks for cold email readiness:

 Check your domain's age at WHOIS Lookup tools.
-If the domain is under 30 days old, don't start cold campaigns yet.
+If the domain is under 30 days old, do not start cold campaigns yet.
 See our full cold email deliverability checklist for the complete warm-up timeline.

 Step 7: Check Google Postmaster Tools

-If you're sending through Gmail or Google Workspace, Google Postmaster Tools(postmaster.google.com) gives you direct visibility into your domain's sending reputation in Google's eyes.
+If you are sending through Gmail or Google Workspace, Google Postmaster Tools(postmaster.google.com) gives you direct visibility into your domain's sending reputation in Google's eyes.

 Key metrics to monitor: